glenrobson/Omeka/README.md

+# Omeka IIIF Docker

+This is a copy of Omeka configured to run with Docker Compose which comes pre-installed with the Toronto IIIF Plugin.

+Docker config files customised from ccnmtl/omeka and erochest/omeka.

 # Welcome to Omeka

 © 2008-2017 [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu/)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.